Carlossnogueira/Carlossnogueira/README.md

 - 🏫 Currently in the final semester of Systems Analysis and Development at Estácio.
 - 🧑‍💻 I develop in any language if necessary, with most of my studies focused on C# with .NET Core.
 - 🗣 Native Portuguese speaker, currently studying English to improve my proficiency.
 - 🧑‍🔧 Seeking to enhance my knowledge in software architecture and web development.
-- 🐍 Enthusiast of C and Python — in my free time, I build tools for personal use.
+- 📳 Flutter and React in my free time.

 <br>